manjeetbarman/manjeetbarman/README.md

 ###

-<p align="left">My name is Manjeet, from India, an aspiring software developer with a good command of Python and MERN stack development.</p>
+<p align="left">My name is Manjeet, from India, an aspiring Data Analyst with a good command in Power BI, SQL, Excel, and Python for actionable
+ insights.</p>

 ###